How interior designers charge and work with you

 Hourly Rate & Billing Cycles

 Hourly rates can seem daunting when a client doesn’t have a concept of how much time will be involved for their particular project.
 We understand that.
 After our initial consultation to discuss the clients wishes and scope, we are able to offer most clients an estimate of billable time it will take to complete their project.
 We have found we are fairly accurate with our hourly projections because of our design experience with so many types of clients and projects.
-Our hourly estimated range accounts for not only the design work, but client appointments, re-selections, detailed drawings (if the project calls for it) and site visits.
+We have found that our average time billing ranges 10-12% of the total project spend for most projects.

 Our projects start with a deposit on file that is later applied to the final invoices.
 Deposits are determined by each project based on the total estimated scope.
 All of our clients are billed every two weeks with a detailed explanation of the date, the task, and the time invested in 15 minute increments.
 See design services invoice here.
 Of course there are times we aren’t billing for time invested in a project, and I will talk about that a little later in this post.